pulselabteam/PulseDB/README.md

 **Frontiers in Digital Health, 08 February 2023** **Volume 4 - 2022 | [https://doi.org/10.3389/fdgth.2022.1090854](https://doi.org/10.3389/fdgth.2022.1090854)**

-For additional informaiton about the tags, labels and fields recorded in PulseDB, refer to the [Supplementary Material](https://github.com/pulselabteam/PulseDB/blob/main/Supplementary%20Materials.pdf) of the paper.
+For additional information about the fields in PulseDB files, refer to the [Supplementary Material](https://github.com/pulselabteam/PulseDB/blob/main/Supplementary%20Materials.pdf) of the paper.
 ___

 The script, **Generate_Subsets.m**, is provided to generate **Subset** files, which are the training, calibration, and testing subsets of the PulseDB Dataset.